Sudden Strike (video game): Critical reviews

+The game received "average" reviews according to the review aggregation website Metacritic.
+John Lee of NextGen gave a high praise to the game for its gameplay and the focus on tactical elements, graphics and visual effects, controls, and singleplayer and multiplayer campaigns.

 Sales

-In the German market, Sudden Strike debuted at #1 on Media Control's sales chart for September 2000.
+In the German market, the game debuted at #1 on Media Control's sales chart for September 2000.
 The Verband der Unterhaltungssoftware Deutschland (VUD) presented it with a "Gold" award at the end of that month, indicating sales of at least 100,000 units across Germany, Austria and Switzerland.
-The committee noted that, despite the game's "exceedingly sensitive" subject matter, Sudden Strike had become an "absolute hit".
+The committee noted that, despite the game's "exceedingly sensitive" subject matter, the game had become an "absolute hit".
 It proceeded to place second, sixth, 17th and 18th on Media Control's rankings over the subsequent four months, respectively.
-Following its 16th-place finish in February 2001, the VUD upgraded Sudden Strike to "Platinum" status (200,000 sales) and reaffirmed it as major commercial success.
+Following its 16th-place finish in February 2001, the VUD upgraded the game to "Platinum" status (200,000 sales) and reaffirmed it as major commercial success.
 It continued to chart in the German market that March, with a placement of 18th.

-Publisher CDV Software reported that Sudden Strike sold 292,000 units into stores and foreign publishers during 2000, and that sell-through was "running very positively".
+Publisher CDV Software reported that the game sold 292,000 units into stores and foreign publishers during 2000, and that sell-through was running positively.
 The company also noted a high volume of sales directly to customers through the CDV online store.
 The title became popular in France, where it was the first game published by Focus Home Interactive.
 It sold 60,000 units at full price and reached #1 on GfK's charts for the French market, and remained there for multiple weeks.
-Global sell-through of Sudden Strike reached roughly 600,000 units by the end of 2001, and around 800,000 units by the end of 2002.
+Global sell-through of the game reached roughly 600,000 units by the end of 2001, and around 800,000 units by the end of 2002.
 This made it one of CDV's best-selling titles at the time, alongside Cossacks: European Wars.
 According to Focus Home, the game's sales in France alone topped 80,000 units by May 2004, and ultimately totaled 250,000 units.